 •CD 482 Audiology

-•CD 485 Diagnostic Procedures for Communication Disorders
+•CD 485 Assessment in Communication Disorders

 •CD 290 Clinical Observation**

 ** CD 290 is offered each semester as an optional Pass/Fail course, but you would only enroll one time in the course.
 This course is designed to allow you to gain the 25 observation hours necessary for the graduate program.
-Prior to enrollment you would want to ensure that you have a site with an ASHA certified SLP in which you would be allowed to observe therapy for 25 hours over the course of the semester.
+Prior to enrollment you would want to ensure that you have a site with an ASHA-certified SLP in which you would be allowed to observe therapy for 25 hours over the course of the semester.

 Changes to this sequence may be made based on faculty and student needs.
 There is currently not an option for beginning the course sequence in the fall or spring semesters.